sharaf84/flycc/README.md

 docker-compose up -d
 # Migrate & seed only for the first time
 docker-compose exec api php artisan migrate --seed
+# If not working, please try to exec the api sh
+docker-compose exec api sh
+# then run
+php artisan migrate --seed
 ```

 ## Endpoint